YourLocalTechGuy/http-server/README.md

 # http-server
-a super basic http server
+a super basic http server, that compiles as a static binary